Achieving The Best Audio Quality From The MedWand Stethoscope.

 MedWand Device Technical Specifications General: Intended for use on and by adults (18yrs or older) Non-cytotoxic for all patients and user contact per ISO 10993-5.
 Non-irritating and non-sensitizing for all patient and user contact per ISO 10993-10. ...

-• Samsung A9+ Tablet Remote Conference Audio Bug
+• [Resolved] Samsung A9+ Tablet Remote Conference Audio Bug